-The e-learning portal also provides additional training that employees are encouraged to complete.
+The e-learning portal on The Hub also provides additional training that employees are encouraged to complete.

 6.3 Supervision

 All new employees are supervised when they first join the Council.
 Ongoing supervision is then carried out by Managers and Supervisors as appropriate.